PaulTreanor/CodeSpaces-Sabatage/bind-port/README.md

-This service is going to be running locally while I'm doing a demo - it's goal is to bind port 3000, which will cause an error
+This service is going to be running locally while I'm doing a demo.

+By running `sls offline` before starting my other service, this will cause an error.